Sign In Register

 Is Smyrna a Good Place to Live?

-Based on current data, Smyrna receives an overall livability score of 2.2 out of 5.0, earning a grade of C. Key strengths include affordable housing, a low poverty rate.
-Smyrna has some notable strengths but also faces challenges that prospective residents should consider.
+Based on current data, Smyrna receives an overall livability score of 1.6 out of 5.0, earning a grade of D. Key strengths include affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, high obesity rates.
+Smyrna faces significant challenges across several quality-of-life categories.

 Economy & Jobs